GabeScott/standard-works-vault/General Conference/2019 October - Finding Joy in Sharing the Gospel.md

 # Finding Joy in Sharing the Gospel

-*By By Cristina B. Franco - Second Counselor in the Primary General Presidency*
+By Cristina B. Franco - *Second Counselor in the Primary General Presidency*

 *Given in the October session of the 2019 General Conference*

+>*We have a loving Father in Heaven, who is waiting for us to turn to Him to bless our lives and the lives of those around us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2019/10/42franco?lang=eng)

 One of my favorite Primary songs begins with these words:

-I belong to The Church of Jesus Christ of Latter-day Saints.
+>I belong to The Church of Jesus Christ of Latter-day Saints.

-I know who I am.
+>I know who I am.

-I know God’s plan.
+>I know God’s plan.

-I’ll follow him in faith.
+>I’ll follow him in faith.

-I believe in the Savior, Jesus Christ.
+>I believe in the Savior, Jesus Christ.[^1]
+>

 What a simple and beautiful statement of the truths we believe!

 As members of The Church of Jesus Christ of Latter-day Saints, we know who we are.
 We know that “God is the Father of our spirits.
-We are ...
-His children, and He loves us.
-We lived [with Him in heaven] before we [came to] earth.”
+We are … His children, and He loves us.
+We lived \[with Him in heaven\] before we \[came to\] earth.”

 We know God’s plan.
 We were there with Him as He presented it.
 Our Father in Heaven’s “whole purpose—His work and His glory—is to enable each of us to enjoy all His blessings.
-He ... provided a perfect plan to accomplish His purpose.
-We understood and accepted this plan ... of happiness, ... redemption, and ... salvation” before we came to earth.
+He … provided a perfect plan to accomplish His purpose.
+We understood and accepted this plan … of happiness, … redemption, and … salvation” before we came to earth.

 “Jesus Christ is central to God’s plan.
 Through His Atonement, Jesus Christ fulfilled His Father’s purpose and made it possible for each of us to enjoy immortality and exaltation.
 Satan, or the devil, is an enemy to God’s plan” and has been from the beginning.

-“Agency, or the ability to choose, is one of God’s greatest gifts to His children. ...
-We must choose whether to follow Jesus Christ or follow Satan.”
+“Agency, or the ability to choose, is one of God’s greatest gifts to His children. … We must choose whether to follow Jesus Christ or follow Satan.”[^2]

 These are simple truths we can share with others.